Keto Chocolate Cake

 TESTIMONY OF THE DAY

 I was horrified to see a picture of myself during the holidays looking like a blob.
 This particular holiday I had put on at least 10lbs.
 10 LBS! over the course of 2 weeks.
 Everything ended up being a constant struggle of starvation and binge eating that was getting me nowhere fast.
 I’ve always been huge.
 I can remember at the beginning of middle school tipping the scales at 200.
 But, that picture was it for me.
 No more.

 I started out with weight watchers.
 People lose weight on this program, right?
 I was losing some weight but just not as quickly as I had hoped to.
 I ran across a company that has some pretty great products with people having amazing results!
-After seeing what the distributors of these items was telling people to eat, it appeared to me that they were starving themselves to get the results so quickly.
-I still bought into the company, but applied my own ways of eating.
-Healthy Whole Grains with lots of fruits and veggies along with all fat free items!
+After seeing what the distributors of these items were telling people to eat, it appeared to me that they were starving themselves to get the results so quickly.
+I still bought into the company but applied my own ways of eating.
+Healthy Whole Grains with lots of fruits and veggies along with all fat-free items!
 That year in 8 months I lost 50 lbs.
 Not bad right?
 But I always craved, always longed for cake, chocolate, potato chips!
-I fell right back in to my old patterns and put on 30 lbs 🙁
+I fell right back into my old patterns and put on 30 lbs 🙁

 I had pains.
 Carpel tunnel mostly.
 I swore my bed was made out of rocks and cursed the day I bought the stupid thing.
 I woke up every morning feeling like I had been beaten.
 Then came (what I swear was gall bladder pain) acid reflex, It just wasn’t coming up, it was sitting there burning in my stomach area?
 Oh, I call it the great pain… for hours I would sit and cry, sometimes it would bring me to the point of vomiting.
 I was prescribed one of those pain go away quickly meds.
 It worked, but I hated being on meds for the pain.